 If you can find one that is clean and sharp, these are genuinely stunning watches that have an extremely significant presence on the wrist well worth the hunt.

-The cases have a standard screw-in case-back in steel on both metal types with an engraved steel observatory logo on the steel cases and a gold applied medallion on gold-plated models.
+The cases have a standard screw-in case-back in steel on both metal types with an engraved steel observatory logo on the steel cases and a gold applied medallion on gold-capped models.
 The knurled crown is a semi-hidden design, more readily accessible from behind where a cut-out exposes it.

 While the case itself is octagonal, the dial is round and surrounding it is an in-set fluted bezel similar in design to C-Case Constellations.
 These bezels too are quite prone to softening from polishing, so it is best to try to find one that it still sharp.